MacDue/Mank-Spec/spec/declarations.md

 ParameterList = "(", {identifier, TypeAnnotation}, ")" ;
 ```

-Top-level functions are not strictly first-class functions, though they will be coerced to lambdas where needed (e.g. if you try to pass top-level function as an argument to a function accepting a lambda).
+Top-level functions are not strictly first-class functions, though they will be coerced to lambdas where needed (e.g. if you try to pass a top-level function as an argument to a function accepting a lambda).
 This is done by automatically wrapping the function within a [lambda expression](#lambda-expressions) with a matching signature (same return and parameter types).